 In the first case, you have numbers.
 What if they are behind the target?
-By saying, “time to hit a higher sales revenue goal, ” you won’t get sales growth.
+By saying, “time to hit a higher sales revenue goal,” you won’t get sales growth.
 So what exactly to improve to put everything back on track?
 One of the solutions we see in OKR is setting an inspiring goal and defining ways to adhere to it.

 KPIs show the factual situation in numbers.
 Business uses this data to drive changes with OKRs.
 Here is a video explaining deeper moments of difference between these two:

-There is a good analogy with a road trip in the context of KPI vs. OKR explanation.
+There is a good analogy with a road trip in the context of the KPI vs. OKR explanation.
 Imagine you have to get from Denver to San Francisco.
-For this, you have a travel guide to strategize the way, a car to drive, and good GPS to track if you are on the right path.
+For this, you have a travel guide to strategize the way, a car to drive, and a good GPS to track if you are on the right path.

 But sh*t happens.
-When you’re almost there, a dashboard tells you that you’re running out of gas.
+When you’re almost there, a dashboard tells you you’re running out of gas.
 So you have to adjust the course and stop at the petrol station.

 How does this relate to OKR vs. KPI comparison?